-Amy Quan Barry, Lorraine Hansberry Professor of English, Poetry Faculty (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born, We Ride Upon Sticks, which was awarded the American Library Association’s Alex Award, and the 2022 release When I’m Gone, Look for Me in the East.
+Amy Quan Barry, Lorraine Hansberry Professor of English (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born, We Ride Upon Sticks, which was awarded the American Library Association’s Alex Award, and the 2022 release When I’m Gone, Look for Me in the East.
 Barry is one of a select group of writers to receive NEA fellowships in both poetry and fiction.
-She was Forward Theater’s first ever Writer-in-Residence, and her first play production, The Mytilenean Debate, will be staged in spring 2022.
+She is Forward Theater’s first ever Writer-in-Residence, and her first play production, The Mytilenean Debate, was staged in spring 2022.

-Beth (Bich Minh) Nguyen, Professor of English, Director of Wisconsin Institute for Creative Writing, Fiction & Nonfiction Faculty (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, and the forthcoming memoir Owner of a Lonely Heart.
-She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays.
+Beth (Bich Minh) Nguyen, Dorothy Draheim Professor of English, Director of Wisconsin Institute for Creative Writing (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, all published by Viking/Penguin, and the forthcoming memoir Owner of a Lonely Heart (Scribner 2023).
+She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays 2021.
 Her work has also been featured in numerous university and community reads programs.